 How many free variables are there in terms of R, the rank, m -- the number of rows, n, the number of columns?

 We have n columns, r of them are pivot columns, so n-r is the number of free columns, free variables.

 And now it's the dimension of the null space.

-OK.
-That's great.
 That's the key spaces, their bases, and their dimensions.
-Thanks.

 This is one of over 2,400 courses on OCW.
 Explore materials for this course in the pages linked along the left.

 MIT OpenCourseWare is a free & open publication of material from thousands of MIT courses, covering the entire MIT curriculum.